Sanlokii/CTF-write-ups/HeroCTF-v4/Undercover#2.md

 drwxrwxrwx 1 root root 4096 Apr  8 10:48 /var/www/html
 ```

-So I decide to create a `shell.php` in `/var/www/html/` file with the following content in order to execute commands through the **cmd** parameter with the rights of the dev user :
+So I decide to create a `shell.php` in `/var/www/html/` with the following content in order to execute commands through the **cmd** parameter with the rights of the dev user :

 ```
 <html>